EPCCed/eidf-docs/docs/services/securedataroom/docs.md

 ### Create a VM

-To create a new Private Secure Virtual Desktop VM:
+To create a new Secure Virtual Desktop VM:

 1. Select the project from the list of your projects, e.g. `eidfxxx`
 1. Click on the 'New Private Machine' button
 1. Complete the 'Create Machine' form as follows:

-   1. Select the PPZ router to use, typically this will be the default router for your project e.g. `eidfxxx-router`
+   1. Select the PPZ (Private Project Zone) router to use, typically this will be the default router for your project e.g. `eidfxxx-router`
    1. Provide an appropriate name, e.g. `dev-01`.
 The project code will be prepended automatically to your VM name, in this case your VM would be named `eidfxxx-dev-01`.
    1. Select a suitable operating system
    1. Select a machine specification that is suitable